benderb64/GOT-Clicky-Game/README.md

 # Game of Thrones Clicky-Game
-A super fast React Application to test a user's memory.
+A super fun React Application to test a user's memory.
 Click on images in an attempt to not click the same image twice.
 See how high of a score you can get!

 ## <b>Technologies Used</b>
 <ul>